NewthingAde/Medication-App/README.md

 - Visit blogs

 ## My process
 The project is the first project I design from scratch and it took me two weeks to complete.
 I did the project to understand the HTML, CSS and Javascript.
 It has helped me improve my basic understanding of javascript, HtML, and CSS.
-I also understand Boostrap( CSS framework better).
+I also understand Bootstrap( CSS framework better).
 This motivate me to build other challenging projects.

 ## Built with
 - HTML5
 - CSS
-- Boostrap 5
+- Bootstrap 5
 - CSS Grid
--Javascript
+- Javascript

 ## What I learned
-The project exposes me to Boostrap, CSS Frame work.
+The project exposes me to Bootstrap, CSS Frame work.
 This is the first project I built with HTML, CSS, Boostrap and Javascript.
 I learnt how to use Boostrap 5 and I understand better the principle of Javascript with this project.

 ## Continued development
-I will love to do more project Using HTML, CSS, Boostrap 5 to improve my skills
+I will love to do more project Using HTML, CSS, Bootstrap 5 to improve my skills

+## Deployement
+I deploy the website on Github and host it on Netlify